 Researching a soldier who served BEFORE 1922?

 Complete our research request form with as much detail as possible about the person you want to research.
-There are two parts to the form.
-The first includes your contact details and the subject of your research request.
-The second part is your £30 payment.
+Pay the £45 research fee.
 It can take up to twelve weeks to respond to your enquiry.

 Researching a soldier who served AFTER 1922?

 Individual records for soldiers serving after 1922 are held and controlled by the Ministry of Defence (MOD) under their data protection obligations.
-Getting the service record from the MOD is usually the starting point for your research.
-However, the MOD are currently experiencing significant delays in dealing with queries.
-Their service essentially shut down for a whole year due to the Covid situation.
-They will not even look at any new requests for information until their backlog is cleared, which they estimate may take up to 12 months.
+Getting the service record from the MOD is usually the starting point for your research, but it can take some time.